Monday, November 28, 2022

 Importance influenced the use of responsible forgetting to a greater extent than did whether the individual or their friend had responsibility for bringing the item.
 The researchers attribute this to two related factors: First, the participants may have had experiences of friends who are responsible for remembering essential items, such as water on a camping trip, ending up forgetting.
 Second, if the item was central to the individual’s comfort, such as their favorite type of pillow, they might choose to refrain from delegating responsibility.

-Participants were instructed not to write down the words to remember.
+Participants were instructed not to write down the item names.
 The study has implications for when seniors are presented information quickly without the opportunity for review.
 In those situations, reinforce responsible forgetting by stating when an item is important to remember.
 In the marketplace situation, also encourage people to write down the important items, or give them a list of the important items.

 Psychologist Shepherd Ivory Franz, who studied brain plasticity and flexibility, testified to the value of memory aids.
 Professor Franz was also an amateur ichthyologist who complained that each time he learned the name of another fish, he forgot the name of a fish he’d previously known.
 This may not have been literally true, but it does seem that for ichthyologists, a list of fish names would be handy.